manoaquest/manoaquest.github.io/README.md

 ![alt text](https://manoaquest.github.io/screenshots/landing-page.png "Landing Page")

+After the student clicks the login, there is a CAS system.

 ![alt text](https://github.com/manoaquest/manoaquest.github.io/blob/master/screenshots/cas.png?raw=true "CAS System")

 After signing in, the user is presented with one of several differnet home pages depending on their role in the class.